-I am a first-year graduate student in Computer Science at Princeton University advised by Professor Margaret Martonosi.
-My broad area of research is Computer Architecture and I am a contributor to the DECADES, a full-stack system design that aims to improve the performance, power, programmability, and portability of several emerging workflows in the broad areas of Machine Learning and Graph Analytics.
-Additionally, this platform rapidly adapts to the increasingly flexible and blurred boundary between software and hardware through various reconfigurable hardware features, depending on application characteristics.
-Currently, I am exploring the hardware design part of the project in conjunction with Professor David Wentzlaff group, and the software part, specially the simulator and the programming model, with Margaret Martonosi group.
+I am a second-year graduate student in Computer Science at Princeton University advised by Professor Margaret Martonosi and Professor David Wentzlaff.
+My broad area of research is Computer Architecture and I work within the DECADES project, a full-stack system design that aims to improve the performance, power and programmability of several emerging workflows in the broad areas of Machine Learning and Graph Analytics.
+Thus far, I have developed a hardware-software co-design to provide an out-of-core latency tolerance mechanism, that outperforms hardware prefetching without modifying the core.

-Before joining the Graduate School I worked at Arm in its office in Norway, where I contibuted to the development of the Mali GPU.
-I worked there as a Hardware Engineer taking responsability on Formal Verification and Hardware Design inside the Texture Mapper Unit.
 Prior working at Arm I mainly focused on Software.
 I worked with Professor Mercedes Valdes Vela at Murcia University, where I received my bachelors degree in Computer Science.
 My research involved creating an indoor location system based on Bluetooth 4.0 LE technology to guide users in museums with the help of a mobile App, to after analyse the patterns of user trajectories inside the building.
 We leverage techniques like Clustering to profile users based on their movement behaviour and App interaction.
 We personalized the user experience based on the profile detected by the ML algorithm.
+This project led to a startup, which won the 3rd prize on the regional YUZZ Young Entrepreneurs contest in 2016 and 2nd prize on the Murcia University Startup creation contest in 2017.

-Outside of research, I enjoy playing soccer, doing rock climbing, cycling and doing cross-country ski during the winter.
+Outside work, I enjoy playing soccer, rock climbing, cycling and doing cross-country ski during the winter.

 PhD in Computer Architecture, Current